 In order to gain an understanding of what Unite topics were most impactful, students were asked to respond to an open-ended questionnaire item asking them to list the topics from their Unite experiences that were "most impressive."
 A total of 265 students provided answers to this item, and listed a variety of topics and experiences.
 Many students noted that they enjoyed the hands-on work, teamwork, and general gains in STEM knowledge.
-Among students who referenced specific topics, the most frequently mentioned were engineering and building (mentioned by 48 students or 18%); robotics (mentioned by 35 students or 13%); computer programming, coding or web design (mentioned by 26 students or 10%).
-Other topics students mentioned included game design (mentioned by 14 students, or 5%); activities using drones (mentioned by 10 students, or 4%); renewable energy sources (mentioned by 5 students, or 6%) and Army/DoD and AEOP information (10 students, or 4%).
+Among students who referenced specific topics, the most frequently mentioned were engineering and building (mentioned by 48 students or 18%); robotics (mentioned by 35 students or 13%); computer programming, coding or web design (mentioned by 26 students or 10%); and biology, microbiology, and health or medicine (mentioned by 26 students or 10%).
+Other topics students mentioned included game design (mentioned by 14 students, or 5%); activities using drones (mentioned by 10 students, or 4%); renewable energy sources (mentioned by 5 students, or 2%).
+Some students specifically mentioned that they enjoyed field trips and guest speakers (16 students, or 6%) and Army/DoD and AEOP information (10 students, or 4%).